rikikoo/filler/README.md

 `./filler_vm -p1 ../rkyttala.filler -p2 players/superjeannot.filler -f maps/map01`

-**the filler virtual machine will not run unless you are in the directory where it's located.** I haven't bothered to figure out why that's the case.
+**the filler virtual machine (`filler_vm`) will not run unless you are in the directory where it's located (`resources`) .** I haven't bothered to figure out why that's the case.

 If you want to see the game being played out much more prettily than on a strobe command line, just pipe the last command to `visual`, like so (when in the `resources` directory):
 `./filler_vm -p1 ../rkyttala.filler -p2 players/superjeannot.filler -f maps/map01 | ./visual`

-The visualizer was made by the awesome [avocadohooman](https://github.com/avocadohooman/42-filler/tree/master/visualiser), a fellow student.
+The visualizer was made by the awesome [avocadohooman](https://github.com/avocadohooman/42-filler/tree/master/visualiser), a fellow student at Hive Helsinki.